-The Medical Administrative Assistant Certificate is a two-quarter program.
+The Medical Administrative Assistant Certificate is a three-quarter program.
 The certificate provides the student with the basic knowledge and skills needed to obtain entry-level employment in the administrative medical assisting profession.
 The certificate emphasizes development of observational skills, critical thinking, planning, implementation, evaluation techniques and basic administrative medical assisting skills found in ambulatory care settings.
-Students meeting the degree level entrance scores for Medical Assisting may substitute the higher level degree courses in place of ENG 101, MAT 101 and PSY 101 during the Medical Administrative Technician Certificate.
-Completion of all courses in this certificate is required for admission to the Medical Assisting Degree or Diploma Program.
+Completion of all courses in this certificate is required for admission to the Medical Assisting Diploma Program.